 Professor David Pollock is an expert in ancient Arabic hieroglyphics.
 A Middle Eastern Prime Minister convinces Pollock to infiltrate the organization of a man named Beshraavi, who is involved in a plot against the Prime Minister.
 The nature of the plot is believed to be found in a hieroglyphic code.
-Beshraavi's mistress, Yasmin Azir is a mystery intertwined in the plot.
-Pollock needs her help, but when she repeatedly seems to double cross him in one escapade after another, he can't decide on whose side she is working.
-Ultimately working together, Pollock and Yasmin decipher the plot and set out to stop an assassination of the Prime Minister.Written by
+Beshraavi's mistress, Yasmin Azir is a beautiful mystery who becomes intertwined in the plot.
+Pollock needs her help, but she repeatedly double crosses him in one escapade after another, he can't decide on who she is working for.
+Ultimately working together, Pollock and Yasmin decipher the message and set out to stop an assassination of the Prime Minister.Written by

 E.W.
 DesMarais <email@example.com>

 15 of 17 people found this review helpful.

 Was this review helpful to you?